Dusty-Gannon/Dusty-Gannon.github.io/_posts/2024-07-26-thurstone_tutorial.md

 with indicator variables), which specifies how the latent variables are measured.
 In our case, they are measured by the pairs data with specific constraints on the factor loadings.
-Constraints can be placed on nearly any `lavaan` model component by *premultiplying* it by the constraint.
+Constraints can be placed on nearly any `lavaan` model component by premultiplying it by the constraint.
-Here, we set the constraints on the factor loadings using based on the design matrix $$\bf A$$.
+Here, we set the constraints on the factor loadings based on the design matrix $$\bf A$$.

 ``` r
 meas <- '